 Gross Profit.
 Gross profit increased 10% to \$297.3 million for 2013 from \$270.4 million for 2012, representing gross margins of 29.4% and 28.3%, respectively.
 The increase in consolidated gross margin was primarily due to an increase in gross margin in all three of our reportable segments.
-The nurse and allied healthcare staffing segment increase was primarily due to favorable insurance claims experience, the locum tenens staffing segment increase in recruiter productivity during the year ended December 31, 2013.
+The nurse and allied healthcare staffing segment increase was primarily due to favorable insurance claims experience, the locum tenens staffing segment increase was primarily due to higher bill to pay spreads and the physician permanent placement services segment increase was primarily due to an increase in recruiter productivity during the year ended December 31, 2013.
 Gross margin rate by reportable segment for 2013 and 2012 was 27.4% and 26.5%, respectively, for nurse and allied healthcare staffing, 29.1% and 27.9%, respectively, for locum tenens staffing, and 62.7% and 62.3%, respectively, for physician permanent placement services.